ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The price is calculated monthly for the full reservation and it is based on the allocation size of the virtual data center.
 * vCPU and RAM resources can be increased and decreased later as required.
-* There are no limits on the amount of storage that can be allocated and used in the virtual data center.
+* The amount of storage that can be allocated and used in the virtual data center is unlimited.
 Charges are hourly based on GB of allocated storage.
-* There are no limits on the amount of inbound and outbound public networking.
+* The amount of inbound and outbound public networking is unlimited.
 Public outbound bandwidth is charged per GB.

 For more information, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).